Making coconut wine is a cool experience. I love watching tuba turn into bahalina after a few years.

 Note: The quality of tuba largely depends on the tuba gatherer.
 If he knows how to mix the right amount of barok with the coconut sap, he will produce a very good coconut wine.
-Each tree have produces a different amount of liquid—if the tuba gatherer can master the right mixture, then he is excellent.
+Each tree produces a different amount of liquid—if the tuba gatherer can master the right mixture, then he is excellent.

-Every morning, carrying the bigger bamboo container on his shoulder, he will go up the tree to collect the juice and clean the bamboo container.
+Every morning, carrying the big bamboo container on his shoulder, he will go up the tree to collect the juice and clean the bamboo container.
 One tree can produce a liter of tuba per day, if not more.
 In the afternoon, the mananguete will climb up the tree and cut the tip of the flower again, put some barok into the bamboo container, and attach it to the flower.

 The Fermentation and Distillation Process

 In coconut wine-making, there is no actual distillation.
-The term distillation is often used to refer to the sedimentation, decantation, and filtration.
+The term distillation is often used to refer to the sedimentation, decantation, and filtration processes.
 The morning after all the coconut sap is collected, fermentation begins.

 - First, the tuba is transferred into a plastic or glass container, though glass is preferable.
 A long time ago, gallon-sized bottles made of glass were abundant so that you can see the sediments through the glass.

 - The tuba will release some bubbles.
 Leave it in the container until the bubbles subside while the sediments form, or about 3 to 4 days.
 Note: You can drink tuba in this stage or fresh from the tree.
 It has a kind of rough sweetness to it, also known as mapakla.